 Both domestic terminals are open from 5:00–23:30, but if you arrive outside this time you can stay at the Haneda Excel Hotel Tokyu in Terminal 2.

-The following hotels are also walking distance from Keikyu line Haneda Airport International station:
+The Royal Park Hotel The Haneda is also within walking distance from Keikyu line Haneda Airport International station.

 |Opening Hours||Open 24 hours|